 Step forward Google, which earlier this month invited 50 journalists from across Europe to experience a digital life without fear, where connected tourists roam free.
 Each would be equipped with a Google Nexus 5 smartphone stocked with Google apps and (because the law hasn't changed yet) a bottomless SIM card.
 We would be joined in almost equal number by an army of chipper Googlers, as the company's 50,000 employees are known.

-Translation services are a neat innovation The laboratory for this experiment: Lisbon, a city I had never visited.
+The laboratory for this experiment: Lisbon, a city I had never visited.
 I had no idea what to do, how to get around, or how to speak a word of Portuguese; I would need all the assistance I could get.
 Google gives me a head start by booking flights and a hotel (the sleek and central Figueira, on the square of the same name).
 Emails confirming both reservations arrive in my Gmail inbox.
 This is where things got clever.

 Google Now is the company's newish digital personal assistant.
 It draws on your inbox, your use of maps and your search habits to tell you what it thinks you need to know, when you need to know it.
 It can be a bit alarming at first.
 So, for example, on the day of my flight to Lisbon, an alert pops up telling me to go to the airport and how to get there, with regular updates of the flight's status.
 I never told Google I was going to Lisbon, but it found those relevant emails and extracted the relevant details.